Circuit-killer/fpga-usbhid-host/README.md

 and made driver for Saitek Cyborg joystick by modifying original file "USB_logitech.vhd"

-"USB_saitek.vhd" contains "minimal" state machine that acts as USB host for the joystick.
+"usbhid_host.vhd" contains "minimal" state machine that acts as USB host for the joystick.
 Instead of proper enumeration, it replays constant USB packets to initialize the joystick, receives eventual USB response, ignores it and starts listening to USB HID reports.